tennis elbow exercises, mercy health cincinnati

 Tennis elbow, formally known as lateral epicondylitis, is when the muscles and tendons surrounding your elbow begin to swell.
 This causes pain on the outside of the arm, where your elbow connects to your forearm.

-In fact, tennis elbow is a type of tendinitis, an injury caused by inflammation of the tendon.
+Tennis elbow is a type of tendinitis, an injury caused by inflammation of the tendon.
 Tendinitis is typically an overuse injury.
 Therefore, any frequent, recurring motion can cause this condition.
 Say the repetitive strokes of a tennis swing, perhaps?

 Symptoms of tennis elbow include: